mominalix/OpenChatUI/README.md

 # OpenChatUI

-OpenChatUI is an open-source Chat UI frontend project designed to be easily integrated and customized for various chat-related projects in Python.
+OpenChatUI is an open-source Chat UI frontend project designed to be easily integrated and customized for various chat-related projects in Python using Streamlit library.
 The primary goal of this project is to provide a user-friendly and customizable chat interface that allows developers to quickly create chat demonstrations for their applications.

 ## Features